akinwilson/kmlflow/README.md

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```
+**Note** when logging into the ArgoCD UI through the centralised [Kmlflow UI](https://192.168.49.2/kmlflow), you may need to refresh the page in order for the ArgoCD UI to appear after logging in.

 To destroy the cluster and therewith remove the platform, run:
 ```bash